ckeditor/ckeditor5/packages/ckeditor5-restricted-editing/docs/features/restricted-editing.md

 ## Configuration

-It is possible to configure which features should be available in restricted mode.
-For instance, following configuration will only allow for bolding, typing and text deletion.
+It is possible to configure which features should be available in the restricted mode.
+For instance, the following configuration will not only allow typing and deleting but also bolding text.

 ```js
 import RestrictedEditingMode from '@ckeditor/ckeditor5-restricted-editing/src/restrictededitingmode';